squadify/squadify.github.io/index.md

 <p><em>The solution:</em> The Squadify application will provide a centralized directory for UH Manoa student clubs.
 UH Manoa students can login to browse a well organized directory of all current student clubs, with brief descriptions, URLs to their websites (if any), contact information for officers, and a few select photos.</p>

-<p>Squadify has four user roles where three have to login with their UH ID.
+<p>Squadify has three user roles where two have to login with their UH ID.
 Regular users browse the directory without logging in.
-Students seeking to apply to a club can login, create a basic profile and apply to the club.
-Admins make sure site content is appropriate, allow club creation, and grant “club admin” privileges to selected users.
-Club Admins have the ability to edit the data associated with their club and receive an email when a person is applying to the club.</p>
+Admins make sure site content is appropriate, allow club creation and deletion (with initial data population), and ability to edit all pages.
+Club Admins have the ability to edit the data associated with their club.</p>

-<p>The site should not simply support browsing by a list of clubs in alphabetical order, but should also allow filtering by interest area.
-For example, “athletic” clubs, “art” clubs, “music” clubs, etc.  A club can belong to multiple interest areas.</p>
+<p>The site does not simply support browsing by a list of clubs in alphabetical order, but also allows filtering by interest area.
+For example, “athletic” clubs, “art” clubs, “music” clubs, etc.  A club can belong to multiple interest areas.
+There is alos a search bar and search page allowing browsing for names and </p>

-<p>Admins can monitor the site for inappropriate content, create new tags, and ban inappropriate users who violate the Terms of Use.</p>

-<h2 id="mockup-page-ideas">Mockup page</h2>
+<h2 id="mockup-page-ideas">Pages</h2>

 <h3>Public Landing page</h3>